 Before birth, mothers have a dramatised relationship with their unborn child, talking in a special language and then answering ‘as if’ they are the infant.
 This dramatisation continues until after the baby is born, who in turn takes on the role-reversal through imitation, mimicry and echo play.

-This experiential workshop includes a PowerPoint presentation and practical experience of ‘actions and reactions’ in the stages of drama and role development.
+This experiential workshop includes practical experience of ‘actions and reactions’ in the stages of drama and role development.
 It includes the ‘slime-sticky-slippery’ creation play, role-reversal, sensory re-enactment and story.
 Participants will have notes of new techniques and role observation tools for application in their practice.
+Download Booking Form.